RedHatRanger/RHCE9Vagrant/rhce-practice-questions/10_issue_yml_(EASY).md

 - You can run "ansible-doc copy" to get the parameters for the yml file

 </br></br>
-1) Log into the CONTROL NODE as student, and create the "issue.yml" playbook:
+1) Log into the CONTROL NODE as rhel, and create the "issue.yml" playbook:
 ```
-[student@control ansible]$ vim issue.yml
+[rhel@control ansible]$ vim issue.yml

 ---
 - name: Configure /etc/issue content based on environment